 - operations within the University and the general community;

-The consolidated list of actions will be approved by the Executive Director (Campus Services) as part of the USQ annual planning cycle and the agreed items will be included in the section's strategic plan and annual operational plan as required.
-The Executive Director (Campus Services) will provide the Finance and Facilities Committee with a list of agreed actions for each year for each level of this policy and this consolidated set of actions will be referred to as USQ's Environmental Management Plan.
+The consolidated list of actions will be approved by the Head (Campus Services) as part of the USQ annual planning cycle and the agreed items will be included in the section's strategic plan and annual operational plan as required.
+The Head (Campus Services) will provide the Finance and Facilities Committee with a list of agreed actions for each year for each level of this policy and this consolidated set of actions will be referred to as USQ's Environmental Management Plan.
 It is anticipated that the first plan will be prepared for 2007 and will relate to Level One only.
 USQ will have a Level One plan in place for each year thereafter and it is expected that this plan will outline how USQ goes about meeting its statutory obligations in relation to environmental management and compliance.
 Levels Two and Three will be implemented from 2008 onwards and are designed to set out discretionary action undertaken by USQ to enhance its contribution to the principles set out under the PRINCIPLES heading of this policy.

 The University is committed to ensuring the protection of the environment by keeping environmental impacts to a minimum in a sustainable, financially rewarding and technically feasible manner.
-Prior to preparing the actions proposed for each year, each USQ coordinator will prepare a progress report for the Executive Director (Campus Services) and this will set out the results achieved to date.
-The Executive Director (Campus Services) will consolidate this information for review by the Finance & Facilities Committee.
+Prior to preparing the actions proposed for each year, each USQ coordinator will prepare a progress report for the Head (Campus Services) and this will set out the results achieved to date.
+The Head (Campus Services) will consolidate this information for review by the Finance & Facilities Committee.
 In particular, the Level One report will record any non-compliance which has occurred during the year and the action which has been taken to remedy the non-compliance.